Are You Tired of Nasty Phone Calls?

 “I had a HORRIBLE experience.
 They tried to use my credit card to buy their tickets – Euro-49.”

 No one should have to deal with that kind of harassment.
-In addition, while you may think that there is nothing that you can do to avoid these people, you would be wrong.
-In fact, you can treat these lottery agents the same way you treat telemarketers.
+Also, while you may think that there is nothing that you can do to avoid these people, you would be wrong.
+You can treat these lottery agents the same way you treat telemarketers.

 Aggressive Cold Calling